Emmotes/ic_spoilers/docs/sgtknox.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Rallying Cry** (Guess)
-> Increase the damage of Champions in all the columns behind Sgt.
-Knox by 100 for each positional formation ability affecting them, stacking multiplicatively and including this one.
+> Increases the damage of Champions in all the columns behind Sgt.
+Knox by 100% for each positional formation ability affecting them, stacking multiplicatively and including this one.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>